abiosoft/caddy-yaml/README.md

   listen: "#{ $PORT }"
   ```

-If the above features are not needed, the behaviour is identical to [iamd3vil/caddy_yaml_adapter](https://github.com/iamd3vil/caddy_yaml_adapter).
+If the above features are not utilised, the behaviour is identical to [iamd3vil/caddy_yaml_adapter](https://github.com/iamd3vil/caddy_yaml_adapter).

 **Note** that you can not have both adapters built with Caddy, they are incompatible.
 They both register as `yaml` config adapter and at most one config adapter is allowed per config format.